 Alexandra (Alex) received her PhD in Industrial-Organizational Psychology at the University of Georgia.
-Her research interests include the influence of individual differences (e.g., personality) on behavior at work, particularly in interpersonal contexts relevant to the future of work (e.g., collective leadership, human-AI interaction).
+Her research interests include the influence of individual differences on behavior at work, particularly in interpersonal contexts relevant to the future of work (e.g., collective leadership, human-AI interaction).
 She is also interested in personality trait configurations and psychometric methods.

 Research Assistant Professor